stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 I mean, there are use cases when one is better than the other.
 But in the majority of tasks both are fine.
 And well (some may disagree), but they are tools, not religions (no need of fighting, not need of using exclusively one).

-I won't point to a general tutorials (there are many and I don't know cannonical ones - just Google one you like).
+I won't point to a general tutorials (there are tons of it and preferences very; I tired to link only to things I recommend myself).
 When I provide links - it is usually web materials rather than classical books.
 And it is for a reason:

 * things change fast; a 2-year old book on a programming language may be well out-of-date,
 * it is important how much you use in practice; dry-reading won't teach you a thing.